When is the commencement ceremony?

 3.9 - 4.0 with High Distinction

-What is the graduation date that will appear on my diploma?
+What will appear on my diploma?

 The graduation date on your diploma will coincide with the term in which you complete your program requirements and your degree is awarded.
 It may not be the same date as your commencement ceremony.

 In some cases, the date on your diploma may be later than the date that you have actually “graduated” or earned your degree.
 If your employer or another third party requires verification that your degree is valid because of the date differential, the registrar's office can write a letter to verify that your degree has been earned.

 CSP diplomas list the degree earned and honors earned, if any.
 Your diploma will not list your major(s) or minor(s).

 I still have questions.
 Who can I contact?